 Bahá’u’lláh writes of this, saying:

-“And now, concerning His words: ‘And He shall send His angels …’ By ‘angels’ is meant those who, reinforced by the power of the spirit, have consumed, with the fire of the love of God, all human traits and limitations, and have clothed themselves with the attributes of the most exalted Beings … inasmuch as these holy beings … have become endowed with the attributes of the spiritual, and have been adorned with the noble traits of the blessed, they therefore have been designated as ‘angels’.”
+“And now, concerning His words: ‘And He shall send His angels …’ By ‘angels’ is meant those who, reinforced by the power of the spirit, have consumed, with the fire of the love of God, all human traits and limitations, and have clothed themselves with the attributes of the most exalted Beings …

+“… inasmuch as these holy beings … have become endowed with the attributes of the spiritual, and have been adorned with the noble traits of the blessed, they therefore have been designated as ‘angels’.”
 (14)

 Those selfless and devoted souls who believe in God and His Messenger, and who dedicate their lives to serving their fellow men and in spreading the word of God are “angels”.
 Such receptive souls will indeed hear the sound of His “trumpet” and will respond to the call “from the four winds, and from one end of heaven to the other.”
 For this “trumpet” is the voice of the Messenger of God.
 His teachings are the sound of the trumpet which both attracts and alarms humanity.

 In the same chapter in which Joel says, the “sun and the moon shall be dark, and the stars shall withdraw their